The Hideaway Café in Seaton

 The Hideaway is the perfect name

 Set at the western end of Seaton Esplanade, past a long row of colourful beach huts, this cafe is indeed hidden away under the red cliffs of Seaton.
 It used to be called the Chine Cafe but that closed a few years ago.

-If you feel the need to walk off a cake (or return to enjoy one) then time your visit when the tide is out, then you can walk out along the beach to Seaton Hole.
-From there take a walk to Beer and back (see my post about walking to Beer), or loop back round on the coast path diversion and return to the Hideaway Café via the Seaton Cliff Top Gardens.
-Here’s the link to the café.
+If you feel the need for a longer walk, then time your visit when the tide is out.
+Then you can walk out along the beach to the cove at Seaton Hole.
+From there take the steep steps up and join the South West Coast Path to Beer (see my post about walking to Beer).
+Alternatively loop back round on the coast path diversion and return to the Hideaway Café via the Seaton Cliff Top Gardens.